-Council continues to promote the use of food safety training program as well as 'Do Food Safely', an online training platform endorsed by SA Health.
+Council continues to promote the use of the "I'm Alert" on-line food safety training program as well as 'Do Food Safely', an online training platform endorsed by SA Health.

 Wastewater

 The installation, alteration, connection or decommissioning of a wastewater system requires wastewater works approval under the provisions of the South Australian Public Health (Wastewater) Regulations 2013.